Faculty Profile

 Background

-Suzanne Solmaz received her M.S. in biochemistry from the Leibniz University of Hannover, Germany in 2001, and performed her thesis work with Nobel laureate Robert Huber, at the Max Planck Institute of Biochemistry in Martinsried, Germany.
-She received her Ph.D. in 2006 from the Goethe University in Frankfurt, Germany, studying with Nobel laureate Hartmut Michel at the Max Planck Institute of Biophysics and supervised by Carola Hunte.
+Sozanne Solmaz received her MS in biochemistry from the Leibniz University of Hannover, Germany, in 2001 and performed her thesis work with Nobel laureate Robert Huber at the Max Planck Institute of Biochemistry in Martinsried, Germany.
+She received her PhD in 2006 from the Goethe University in Frankfurt, Germany; her thesis advisor was Nobel laureate Hartmut Michel at the Max Planck Institute of Biophysics, and she was also supervised by Carola Hunte.

-As a postdoctoral researcher with Nobel laureate Gunter Blobel at Howard Hughes Medical Institute at the Rockefeller University in New York, she has investigated the structure of the transport channel of the nuclear pore complex.
-In fall 2014, she started as an assistant professor in biological chemistry at Binghamton University and was promoted in fall 2020 to associate professor.
+As a postdoctoral researcher with Nobel laureate Gunter Blobel at Howard Hughes Medical Institute at Rockefeller University in New York, she has investigated the structure of the transport channel of the nuclear pore complex.
+In the fall of 2014, she started as an assistant professor of biological chemistry at Binghamton University and was promoted to associate professor in the fall of 2020.

 Education